tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 You may note that the file referenced in the thread is `ruby_thread_local_var.rb` and not just `thread_local_var.rb`. `ThreadLocalVar` has [implementations for Ruby and JRuby](https://github.com/ruby-concurrency/concurrent-ruby/blob/082c05f136309fd7be56e7c1b07a4edcb93968f4/lib/concurrent-ruby/concurrent/atomic/thread_local_var.rb#L60-L65).
 Since I am using MRI, I am seeing `RubyThreadLocalVar` and not `JavaThreadLocalVar`.

-I mention this because there may be other instances where I reference the gem's MRI implementation.
+I mention this because there may be other instances where I reference the gem's MRI implementation, but you may see something different.

 ## Our first (or third) thread